mastercomfig/mastercomfig/docs/customization/modules.md

 ### Killstreak Sheens Tint Intensity

 Controls how intense the color tint is on the killstreak sheen glow for weapons.

+!!! warning
+    This module will have no effect if you have `sheens_speed` set to `off`.

 * **CPU usage:** none
 * **GPU usage:** none